Exercises That Improve Ankle Mobility - Dorsi Flexion

 Results for Ankle Dorsiflexion Test: If you have limited dorsi flexion or you have a difference of more than two (2) cm between the two ankles, then it indicates a restriction or imbalance that should be addressed.

 Stretching Your Calf Muscles: Calf stretches for both your calf muscles the gastrocnemius and soleus.
-Only minor changes in technique can make a huge difference in increasing your calf flexibility.
+Minor changes in technique can make a huge difference in increasing your calf flexibility.

 Myofascial Release of the Calf Muscles: This video covers several ways to release myofascial restrictions in your calf muscles using a variety of tools including foam rollers, a baseball, and a tiger tail.
 Tight calf muscles affect many activities related to locomotion, and commonly occur in runners, walkers, or other activities that require a lot of time spent standing.
 These muscles help you to push off with your foot (plantar flex).